w6113/website_fall2020/projects.md

 Good class projects can vary dramatically in complexity, scope, and topic.
 The only requirement is that they be related to something we have studied in this class and that they contain some element of research -- e.g., that you do more than simply engineer a piece of software that someone else has described or architected.
 To help you determine if your idea is of reasonable scope, we will arrange to meet with each group several times throughout the semester.

+Choosing a research problem is very difficult, especially if you have not done so before.
+You may end up thinking of, and discarding many possibilities before finding the project you ultimately work on.
+Have a fuzzy idea?
+Want some feedback or help brainstorming a project?  **Come to office hours and/or recitation.
+The staff are all here to help!**

 <a name="proposal" />
 ### Proposal

 Your research proposal will contain an overview of the research problem, _your hypothesis_, first pass at related work, a description of how you plan to complete the project, and metrics to decide _if it worked_.

 We have setup a template for your proposal on overleaf.
 Clone it into your team's account to edit it.
 Make sure to change the title and author names, and include your team members' UNIs.